freeverseio/laos-public-docs/api/write-queries/EvolveNFT.md

 ## Asynchronous Evolving (Recommended)

-The `evolveAsync` mutation evolves NFTs and returns a `trackingId` to check the evolution status later.
-This method is recommended because it responds faster and prevents blocking the API during large evolution operations.
+The `mintAsync` mutation sends a `evolveNFT` transaction to the blockchain and returns a `trackingId`, which can be used to check the minting status later.
+This approach is common in blockchain interactions and is recommended because it provides faster responses and prevents the API from blocking during large minting operations.

+The following example evolves two NFTs atomically:
 ```graphql
 mutation EvolveNFT {
   evolveAsync(